willhaslett/covid-19-growth/README.md

 ## US Source Data Format Change
 On 2020-02-23, Johns Hopkins changed the format of the US case data.
 Data are now shown at the locale level.
-The new format will presumably break this rerpository's pipeline for processing the US data.
-A fix and update for the US data, including new features for working with locale-level data, is under development.
+The tests still pass, importing county and state-level US data.
+An update for the US data pipeline, including new features for working with locale-level data, is under development.
 A release that incorporrates these changes is planned for 2020-03-24.

 ![](.images/us_locale.png)